tathyagarg/TathyaOS/README.md

-# TathyaOS
+# TutorialOS

-Currently following a tutorial to write this, however I will branch off from the tutorial once I'm done with the basics.
+Was following a tutorial to write this but wanted to write my own OS without just copy pasting code.
+Archived.